 MSc Language Sciences

-Neuroscience of language - this stream introduces students to current advances in research in the cognitive neuroscience of language, including functional MRI and the electrophysiology of language.
+This pathway will introduce you to current advances in cognitive neuroscience, including functional MRI and the electrophysiology of language.

 This pathway will focus on language development and disorders, including developmental language disorders during language acquisition, and acquired language disorders such as aphasia.

 This pathway provides a flexible multidisciplinary course focusing on linguistic and cognitive aspects of multilingualism.

 You will have access to a wide range of facilities for experimental and other empirical work in the language sciences.
 These include eye-tracking, EEG and MRI facilities, numerous computer labs and clinic rooms.
 Your chosen pathway will guide which laboratory you work in.